 As the years have gone by, the consoles have only becoming more appealing as both of their price points are at all all time low.
 This is partly because both systems have received mid-cycle upgrades in the form of , and, soon, Project Scorpio.

 At this point, most of the games that are being released are available across both consoles, however, both still have exclusive titles that could make one or the other a more worthwhile investment depending on your priorities.

-In terms of sales the PS4 continues to have a comfortable lead with 45.3 million sold over the course of its lifetime compared to just 23.5 million Xbox One's sold as of October 15, 2016.
+The latest PS4 sales numbers continue to show Sony with a comfortable lead, crossing over the course of its lifetime.
+That's compared to just 24 million Xbox One consoles sold as of October 15, 2016.

 - Looking for a comparison of the newer hardware?
 Check out our guide to the PS4 Pro vs Xbox One S.

 Sony's comfortable lead is no accident.
 The company has made sure its system is packed full of excellent exclusive games (just check out our list of the best PS4 games if you're in any doubt), and it's recently received a new slimline model as well as an upgraded 4K machine.

 Oh, and it's also the only console to feature a fully-fledged virtual reality headset, the PlayStation VR.

 Not to be outdone, Microsoft has come back strong, and in recent months has narrowed the sales gap with Sony.
 As well as bringing a number of excellent exclusives of its own (check out our guide to the best Xbox One games for more details), the company also has its own slimline console, the Xbox One S.